-Annexure referred to in our report of even date to the members of NTPC-SAIL Power Company Limited on the financial statements for the year ended 31st March 2023
+Annexure referred to in our report of even date to the members of NTPC-SAIL Power Company Limited on the financial statements for the year ended 31st March 2024

-- (i) In respect of the Company's Property, plant & equipment and Intangible assets: - (a) (A) The company has generally maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment; - (B) The company has generally maintained proper records showing full particulars of intangible assets: - (b) The company is having a regular program of physical verification of all Property, Plant & Equipment over a period of three years, which, in our opinion, is reasonable having regard to the size of the Company and the nature of its property, plant & equipment.
-No material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of all the immovable properties (other than properties where the company is the lessee and the lease agreements are duly executed in favour of the lessee) disclosed in the financial statements are held in the name of the company, except detail given below:-
+- (i) In respect of Companies Property, plant & equipment and Intangible assets: - (a) - (A) The company has generally maintained proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment; - (B) The company has generally maintained proper records showing full particulars of intangible assets; - (b) The company is having a regular program of physical verification of all Property, Plant & Equipment over a period of three years, which, in our opinion, is reasonable having regard to the size of the Company and the nature of its property, plant & equipment.
+No material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of all the immovable properties (other than properties where the company is the lessee and the lease agreements are duly executed in favour of the lessee) disclosed in the financial statements are held in the name of the company, except detail given below: -

-Description of Gross Held in Whether Period held - Reason for not property carrying name of promoter, director indicate being held in value or their relative or range, where name of employee appropriate company 42.031 acres of lease Steel Promoter Since financial Lease land for 2 x 20 MW Authority of Approval is yet Durgapur Expansion India Ltd. till date to be obtained Project from SAIL, as it is pending in Ministry of Steel
+Description of property Gross carrying value Held in name of Whether promoter, director or their relative or employee Period held - indicate range, where appropriate Reason for not being held in name of company 42.031 acres of lease land for 2 x 20 MW Durgapur Expansion Project Steel Authority of India Ltd. Since financial year 2016-17 till date